Chicago Weather: Severe storms cause damage, power outages, flash flooding across Illinois

-In Joliet, strong winds knocked large trees onto homes.
+In Joliet, strong winds knocked large trees onto homes Saturday.
 Neighbors picked up tree branches and tried to unclog storm drains while flash flooding persisted.

 Amy Jalata and her family were hiding in the basement when a tree smashed onto their roof.